 Moreover, the propagation of risks throughout the enterprise is of great concern to executives and operational management.
 Risks in one area may entail risks in another.
 For example, what are the potential ripple effects of a system failure, break-in, power outage, fraud or other mishap on critical business processes, services, clients, partners, markets…?
 Enterprise architecture helps you to create insight into these relations and dependencies, and thus avoid or mitigate potential disasters.

-A related area in which EA provides tangible business value is in aligning security and risk management with business goals and objectives.
+A related area in which enterprise architecture provides tangible business value is in aligning security and risk management with business goals and objectives.
 Many organizations find it difficult to decide on the right level of security measures, and business managers often see this as a technical issue that is left to the IT people.
-They, in turn, don’t want to take any risks and create gold-plated solutions that are quite secure but also very expensive (and often rather unfriendly towards users).
+They, in turn, don’t want to take any risks and create gold-plated, secure solutions but also very expensive (and often rather unfriendly towards users).

 Better alignment between business goals, architectural decisions and technical implementation helps the organization to spend its security budget wisely, focused on business-relevant risks.
 This may lead to both cost savings and lower risks, because you are not investing in overly strong security measures for unimportant stuff, leaving more budget to protect the things your enterprise really cares about.

-Moreover, security is not something that can be ‘tacked on’ afterwards.
-Inherently insecure architectures and systems are very difficult to fix later on.
-Rather, security and risk management should be designed from the start, using the business goals of the enterprise to decide on appropriate measures.
+Moreover, security cannot be ‘tacked on’ afterward.
+Inherently insecure architectures and systems are complicated to fix later on.
+Instead, security and risk management should be designed from the start, using the enterprise’s business goals to decide on appropriate measures.

 Risk Heatmap

-Another common reason for having a mature EA practice, especially in heavily regulated sectors such as banking and insurance, is regulatory compliance.
-Central banks and other regulatory bodies mandate or at least strongly recommend that financial institutions have a well-established EA practice, to ensure they are in control of their operation.
+Another common reason for having a mature enterprise architecture practice, especially in heavily regulated sectors such as banking and insurance, is regulatory compliance.
+Central banks and other regulatory bodies mandate or at least strongly recommend that financial institutions have a well-established enterprise architecture practice, to ensure they are in control of their operation.
 They may even audit these architectures or use them in other ways to assess the risks the organization runs.
-Of course, internal auditors, CISO’s, and risk managers benefit from using EA artifacts as well.
+Of course, internal auditors, CISO’s, and risk managers benefit from using enterprise architecture artifacts as well.
 The insights into enterprise-wide relations and dependencies that these provide are important inputs for their tasks.

 To fully benefit from the use of enterprise architecture in the context of security, compliance and risk management, we suggest that you focus on the following: